stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 ![Flow](headroom-calculation-images/static-profile-updated.png "Figure 1: Static Buffer Profile Updated")

-### Upgrade flows
+### Start and upgrade flows

-In this section we will discuss the flows of upgrading the switch from current implementation to the new one by:
+In this section we will discuss the start flow and the flows of upgrading the switch from current implementation to the new one by:

 - Cold reboot
 - Warm reboot

-#### Cold reboot
+#### Upgrade by cold reboot

-When system cold reboot from current implementation to new one, `db_migrator` will take care of new table generating.
+When system cold reboot from current implementation to new one, `db_migrator` will take care of generating new table and converting old data.

+1. Initialize `ASIC_TABLE`, `PERIPHERAL_TABLE` and `ROCE_TABLE` from predefined templates into config database, just like what is done when the system starts for the first time or `config load_minigraph`
+2. Convert the current data in `BUFFER_PROFILE` and `BUFFER_PG` into new format with `type` inserted via the following logic:

+    - If a `BUFFER_PROFILE` has name convention of `pg_lossless_<speed>_<length>_profile`, it will be treated as a dynamically generated profile based on the port's speed and cable length.
+In this case its `type` will be initialized as `dynamic`.
+    - If a `BUFFER_PG` references a profile whose type is `dynamic`, it will be also treated as a dynamic buffer pg object and its `type` will be initialized as `dynamic`.
+    - If a `BUFFER_PROFILE` or `BUFFER_PG` item doesn't meet any of the above conditions, it will be treated as a `static` profile.

+After that, `Buffer Manager` will start as normal flow which will be described in the next section.

+#### Daemon starts with -c option

+When the daemon starts, it will:

+1. Test the command line options.
+If `-c` option is provided, the class for new buffer calculation will be instantiated.
+Otherwise it should be the current approach of calculating headroom buffers, which is out of the scope of this design.
+2. Load table `ASIC_TABLE`, `PERIPHERAL_TABLE` and `ROCE_TABLE` from `CONFIG_DB` into internal data structures.
+3. Load table `CABLE_LENGTH` and `PORT` from `CONFIG_DB` into internal data structures.
+4. After that it will handle items in `CALBLE_LENGTH` and `PORT` tables via calculating the headroom size for the ports and then pushing result into `BUFFER_PROFILE` and `BUFFER_PG` tables except the `port` and `priority group` tuples configured headroom override.

+`BUFFER_PROFILE` and `BUFFER_PG` are tables in `CONFIG_DB` which survives reboot, which means the result calculated by previous boot is already in `CONFIG_DB`.
+By doing so the buffer profile for each `port` and `priority group` won't be changed across reboot.

 #### Warm reboot

 When system starts, the port's headroom will always be recalculated according to its speed and cable length.
-As a result, when system warm restarts between images whose headroom size differs, the `Buffer Manager` won't read data from `BUFFER_PG` table but regenerate one for each `port`, `priority group` according to the port's `speed` and `cable length` and then push the item into `BUFFER_PG` table.
+As a result, when system warm restarts between images who calculate headroom size in different ways, the `Buffer Manager` will eventually regenerate items for each `port`, `priority group` according to the ports' `speed` and `cable length` and then push the item into `BUFFER_PG` table.

 During the warm reboot the static configuration like ports' `speed` and `cable length` are not supposed to be changed, which means the data in `BUFFER_PG` and `BUFFER_PROFILE` are not changed before and after warm reboot.

 In this sense, no specific steps is required regarding configuration migration for the above tables.

 For table `BUFFER_POOL` things will differ.
 Each time the headroom size updated the buffer pool size should be updated accordingly.
-When the system warm reboots, the headroom size of each port will be updated in order, which means the buffer pool size will be updated for many times, which should be avoided as the correct value has already been in the switch chip.
+When the system warm reboots, the headroom size of each port will be updated as well, which means the buffer pool size will be updated for many times even though the value they eventually should be have already been in the switch chip.
+This should be avoided as the correct value has already been in the switch chip.

 This can be achieved by checking whether the warm reboot is finished ahead of calling SAI api.